Dizziness & Vertigo

 At Physical Therapy Center of Rocky Hill, our advanced methods and diagnostic tools have earned us a reputation as being one of the most successful Rocky Hill, CT physical therapy practices for treating dizziness and vertigo.

-If you are experiencing either of these conditions, click here to request an appointment today.
+If you are experiencing either of these conditions, click here to request an appointment today at Rocky Hill, CT.
 We will help you get back on your feet as quickly as possible.